CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: CLIP binds concepts unimodally

+We use synthetic datasets here because they provide the necessary coverage of objects and attributes to train and test probes systematically.
+In CLEVR and PUG:SPARE, the linear probes classify among 8 possible attribute classes.
+In PUG:SPAR, they classify among 4 classes.
+The datasets are split into train, validation, and test sets such that each attribute-object binding pair is unique to a single split.
+This prevents reliance on memorized bindings and ensures evaluation on unseen compositions.
+To quantify binding information in each modality, we report the test accuracy of linear probes, averaged across all objects.
+This corresponds to how linearly separable the attributes are in CLIP’s representations, as illustrated in Fig.~\ref{fig:probing}(b).

-We measure the amount of attribute-object binding information in each modality by evaluating the validation-set accuracy of the linear probes for the attribute prediction task.
-We measure the average attribute prediction accuracy across all objects $o\in \mathcal{O}$.
-It essentially measures the linear separability of the attributes for each object in the CLIP representations for each modality.
-To contextualize the information content in pre-trained CLIP representations, we provide accuracies of random baseline and CLIP encoders fine-tuned for the attribute prediction task.
+To contextualize the information content in pre-trained CLIP representations, we provide accuracies of random baseline ($1/|\mathcal{A}|$) and CLIP encoders fine-tuned for the attribute prediction task.
 They provide the reference points for no binding information and maximal binding information in the encoders, respectively.
-See Appendix for further details.
+See Appendix~\ref{sec:probing_details} for further details on linear probing.

-\textbf{Results.} Table~\ref{tab:probing} presents the attribute classification accuracies for the linear probes on text and image representations for datasets CLEVR, PUG:SPAR, and PUG:SPARE.
-The linear probes trained on pre-trained CLIP embeddings achieve accuracies far beyond the random baseline for both image (e.g. 0.96 on image-test set compared to 0.12 for CLEVR) and text (e.g. 1.00 on text-test vs to 0.12 for random) modalities.
-The accuracies are close to the maximal information bound given by the fine-tuned CLIP encoders.
+\textbf{Results.} Table~\ref{tab:probing} presents the classification accuracies for the linear probes on text and image embeddings for CLEVR, PUG:SPAR, and PUG:SPARE.
+The probes trained on pre-trained CLIP embeddings achieve accuracies far beyond the random baseline for both image (e.g. 0.96 on image test set compared to 0.12 for CLEVR) and text (e.g. 1.00 on text vs to 0.12 for random) modalities.
+The accuracies are close to the maximal information bound given by the fine-tuned CLIP.

-\textbf{Sanity check: BoW models lack discriminative signal.} As a sanity check, we confirm that a truly BoW representation lacks the structure necessary for attribute-object binding.
-We train randomly initialized CLIP encoders under a BoW constraint, ensuring they recognize all attributes in an input without the constraint to associate them with objects.
-This is implemented by training both encoders to predict the presence of each attribute using soft label cross-entropy loss.
-We perform this for two-object case on CLEVR.
+\textbf{Sanity check: BoW models lack discriminative signal.} We confirm that a BoW representation lacks the structure necessary for binding.
+We train randomly initialized CLIP encoders under a BoW constraint, where they recognize all attributes but do not associate them with objects.
+Both encoders are trained to predict the presence of each attribute using soft label cross-entropy loss.